Antiz96/zaman/README.md

 ![zaman_cmd](https://user-images.githubusercontent.com/53110319/226755190-9d005cbe-b893-4b96-b6c1-db97a70f3a4b.png)

-The man page is opened as a PDF file in [Zathura](https://pwmt.org/projects/zathura/).
+The man page is opened as a PDF file in the default PDF reader defined in [XDG Mime Applications](https://wiki.archlinux.org/title/XDG_MIME_Applications) or in [Zathura](https://pwmt.org/projects/zathura/) if no default PDF reader is set.

 ![zaman_pdf](https://github.com/Antiz96/zaman/assets/53110319/fca2f8a7-c428-47f9-a1cd-e3dd295ce3ca)